rumkit/PixelPixie/README.md

 #### Configuration

 All configuration is done via JSON config file.
-Please note that comments are not allowed normally in JSON and listed here only as reference.
+Please note that comments are not allowed normally in JSON and are listed here only as reference.

 ```YAML
 {